 Speaking of sugar, fruit is up next.
 Fruit is fine, only in moderation.
 After all, it is a sugar source and studies show the fructose content may actually increase your appetite – particularly for more sugars.
 If you have fruit, make it a high-fiber, low-sugar one like berries and always combine it with a fat source like nuts.
 The combination of fat and sugar will slow the absorption of glucose into your blood stream.
 It gets a lot more sciency from there, just know: you want to combine fruit with fat!

 Ah, now onto fats… Eat ’em up!
 They’re uber-satisfying and will keep you feeling full long after you’ve finished eating.
 The best sources of fat include nuts, seeds, avocado, olives, olive oil, fatty fish, and coconut.
 Enjoy the fat of the land and don’t buy anything that says “low-fat” or “non-fat.”
 Fat is what makes food taste good and when it’s taken out, sugar fills it’s shoes.
 No good.

 The timing and frequency of meals doesn’t matter so much so long as you don’t skip meals and you’re eating at regular intervals.
-That said, a lot of my clients have seen great success by eating small, frequent meals.
+That said, a lot of my clients have seen great success by following my 7-Day Cleanse.
 Plan ahead, make an eating schedule, set a reminder, and stick to it.
 Also, be sure to practice volumetrics (aka eating a lot of low-cal foods)!
 Filling up on bulky foods will keep you satisfied, full and energized despite the cutting of calories.

 That should do it!
 Getting fit after 40 is not a top secret formula, it just comes down to determination and hard work.
 Exercising and eating less both require discipline and self control, but the results are well worth it.